Akia Eggleston: Missing Baltimore Mom Was 8 Months Pregnant, Vanished Before Baby Shower — FBI Hits Dead End

 “Akia has a young, three-year-old toddler that is asking for her on a daily basis, and we have no real answers to give her,” Eggleston’s stepfather, Shawn Wilkinson, told WBAL.
 “We are hoping and praying that the community will step up to the plate and help this family bring closure to this horrible incident that is taking place right now.”

-Akia Eggleston is described by investigtors as African-American, standing just four-feet-11-inches tall and weighing about 100 pounds.
-She has black hair, brown eyes and a tattoo of cherries on her left shoulder blade, according to the FBI.
+Akia Eggleston is described by investigtors as African-American, standing just 4-feet-11 and weighing about 100 pounds.
+She has black hair, brown eyes, and has a tattoo of cherries on her left shoulder blade, according to the FBI.

 Akia Eggleston, then 8 months pregnant, went missing from MD in May 2017. #FBI offers up to $25,000 reward for info: https://t.co/yjpzu4UFgj pic.twitter.com/1akFufat7t